 This New Jersey Restaurant Is Among The Most Haunted Places In The Nation

-Like many people, I enjoy a good ghost story.
-Lucky for me, New Jersey has plenty.
-A little scare can be a lot of fun, spiking adrenaline, giving us chills and a thrill… But, I’d really rather not come across most ghosts.
-I don’t love the idea of an ice cold hand encircling my neck or dinner plates flying towards my face.
-However, I might not mind meeting a friendly ghost, and the Garden State’s own Cranbury Inn seems to have plenty.
+Who doesn’t enjoy a good ghost story?
+Lucky for us there are a bunch of haunted places in New Jersey with intriguing histories.
+A little scare can be a lot of fun, spiking adrenaline, giving us chills and a thrill… But, a lot of ghosts can be scary, and therefore dining with them might not be so appealing!
+The idea of an ice-cold hand encircling your neck or dinner plates flying towards your face can be a little frightening!
+However, you might not mind meeting a friendly ghost, and the Garden State’s own haunted Cranbury Inn seems to have plenty.

 Have you ever been to the Cranbury Inn?
 Did you experience anything supernatural?
 Do you have any experience at this haunted restaurant in New Jersey — supernatural or otherwise?
-We’d love to hear about your ghost hunting adventures in the Garden State, so drop a comment below!
+We’d love to hear about your ghost-hunting adventures in the Garden State, so drop a comment below!
+Learn more about this notoriously haunted restaurant in New Jersey by visiting the Haunted Cranbury Inn’s official website, or take a look at their Facebook page.

 haunted restaurant in New Jersey